julsvor/APL-RPI-Software/README.md

 ## tvi-dbcli
 Util functions and command line creation/interaction with sqlite database
 ## Usage
-On windows you may need to prefix dbcli with the python executable
+You may need to prefix tvi-dbcli with the python executable
 ```cmd
 python.exe tvi-dbcli
 ```